Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 A41E.
 Improving Clouds and Water Vapor Simulations in Climate Models and Observing System Simulation Experiments II Posters

-Jonathan H. Jiang, California Institute of Technology, Pasadena, CA, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States, Isaac Moradi, CICS/ESSIC, University of Maryland, College Park, MD, United States and Nikki Prive, NASA Goddard Space Flight Center, Greenbelt, MD, United States
+Jonathan H. Jiang, California Institute of Technology, Pasadena, CA, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, United States, Isaac Moradi, CICS/ESSIC, University of Maryland, College Park, MD, United States and Nikki Prive, NASA Goddard Space Flight Center, Greenbelt, MD, United States

 A41G.
 Observations and Predictability of the Atmosphere over Complex Terrain II Posters